cepharum/forms-processor/docs/definition/fields/README.md

 * Computable: no
 * Localizable: no

 The name of a field is used to identify it in context of its form.
 That's why it must be unique.
+While processing the form and its definition a field's name is used case-insensitively.
+That's why its name provided here should be case-insensitively unique as well.

 The name isn't visible to the user.
 It's used to address the resulting input value(s) of a field in a multidimensional set of input values.

 ### label